-Running your robot in Robocorp Cloud
+Running your robot in Control Room

 Now that our robot is done, what used to take Maria hours each week now happens in a matter of seconds!

->> button to run our robot...
+There is still one detail, though: Maria would need to install VS Code or Automation Studio, download our robot code, run the robot manually...
 It beats copying and pasting data for hours each week for sure, but we can make life even easier for her: it would be great if the robot could run automatically in the cloud, for example, every Friday at noon.
 How can we do it?

-By using Robocorp Cloud, of course!
+By using Control Room, of course!

-Robocorp Cloud is very powerful and can support very complicated workflows.
+Control Room is very powerful and can support very complicated workflows.
 What we see here is the easiest possible scenario.
 Beginners' course, remember? 😀

 To set this all up, we will have to go through these steps:

-- Logging into Robocorp Cloud
+- Logging into Control Room

 - Creating a new Organization for RobotSpareBin Industries